yosi-dediashvili/SubiT/design/classes.md

 Input object), and what is present in each provider.

 #### Identifiers
 The identifiers attribute withing the version object will contain all the strings that represent the version.

+In order to collect the identifiers, we introduce a new mechanism:
+**IdentifiersExtractors** The mechanism will use one or more implementation of an interface called IIDentifersExtractor.
+The goal of an implementation is to supply identification string given an Input class.

+For starters, the implementations will be:
+* OpenSubtitlesIdentifiersExtractor - Extracts identifiers by sending the file
+* hash / file name to OpenSubtitle's service.
+* FileNameIdentifiersExtractor - All the strings in the file name excepts for
+* the title and year.
+* DirectoryNameIdentifiersExtractor - All the strings in the directory name excepts for the title and year.

+In the future, we might add some more sophisticated implementation like extracting the video and sound quality by parsing the file headers etc.

-**The basic structure will look like this:**
+**The basic structure of the Version will look like this:**
 ```python
 class Version:
     identifiers = [""]